IMJLA/Adsi/docs/en-US/Search-Directory.md

 ```

 ### -PageSize
-Number of records per page of results
+Number of results to return in each page

 ```yaml
 Type: System.Int32